akavel/rsrc/README.txt

 OPTIONS:
   -arch string
     	architecture of output file - one of: 386, amd64, [EXPERIMENTAL: arm, arm64] (default "386")
-  -data string
+  -ico string
-    	path to raw data file to embed [WARNING: useless for Go 1.4+] -ico string
     	comma-separated list of paths to .ico files to embed -manifest string